The 10 Best Fantasy Books Ever Written!

 Buy The Dwarves here

-best fantasy series broken empire
+best fantasy books ever broken empire

-6. The Broken Empire Series
+The Broken Empire Series

 As a child, there’s a horror in discovering the limitations of the ones you love.
 The time you find that your mother cannot keep you safe, your tutor makes a mistake, that the wrong path must be taken because the grown-ups lack the strength to take the right one...
 Each of those moments is the theft of your childhood, each of them a blow that kills some part of the child you were, leaving another part of the man exposed, a new creature, tougher but tempered with bitterness and disappointment.